3 Weeks Patagonia Itinerary For Argentina & Chile

 More a geographical region than a country, Patagonia covers much of the South American continent, straddling both Chile and Argentina.
 Made up of miles and miles of Andean mountains, epic fjords, open lakes, mesmerising glaciers and endless deserts, Patagonia is a land that almost demands exploration and it also needs proper preparation.

-With the right plan and knowledge of the area; you can tackle this beautiful beast in order to get the most out of your journey.
+With the right plan and knowledge of the area and the correct gear; you can tackle this beautiful beast in order to get the most out of your journey.
 This article is a 3-week Patagonia itinerary with a cheeky couple of extra days if you want them, however, feel free to cherry-pick what speaks to your heart the most, so that it fits in with your personal time frame.

 This Patagonia itinerary guide is inspired by my overland journey to Ushuaia, all the way from the very north of Colombia.
 Before we get our teeth into the wheres and the whys, let’s take a look at the hows and the popular FAQs surrounding Patagonia.